-Are you considering a BA (Ord) Early Childhood Studies Level 7 in Early Years Education?
+Why Study a BA (Ord) Early Childhood Care and Education Level 7 Degree?

-Early Years Education continues to become an increasingly graduate-led workforce with those who have higher certified qualifications leading the way and securing jobs.
+The Early Childhood Care and Education sector in Ireland continues to become an increasingly graduate-led workforce with those who have higher certified qualifications leading the way and securing the career they want.

-However, completing an Early Years Level 7 isn’t just about funding.
-It can bring new perspectives and practices into along career in Early Years Education, help you to gain new understanding about children and families today and allow you to developfresh friendships and collaborations with like-minded people in your industry.
+However, completing a BA (Ord) in Early Childhood Care and Education isn’t just about funding.
+It can bring new perspectives and practices into along career in early childhood care and education and help you to gain a new understanding of children and families today while developingfresh friendships and collaborations with like-minded people in your industry.

 “People report when they come on the degree that they had no idea what they didn’t know.They may have been running an Early Years setting for 20 years using for example the Montessori method of education and realise that there are so many other pedagogies that they could include also within their practice.

 “This course gives many a new lease of life in their practice and new ways of doing things.
-They make new friendships who collaborate on practice that they can then use to support their services in the future.
+They make new friendships and collaborate on practices that they can then use to support their services in the future.

 If you think you could gain a new lease of life in your job, benefit from advancing your skills and knowledge, gain support and friendships in the industry, back up your years of experience with the qualification to guarantee your skills to employers.

-You can gain a level 7 BA in Early Childhood Studies, in just 14 months whilst you are working, if you currently hold a QQI ECCE Level 6 award.
+You can gain a level 7 BA in Early Childhood Care and Education if you currently hold a QQI ECCE Level 6 award.

-You can study this degree in your own time through blended learning, with a combination of webinar tutorial seminars and online learning.
+You can study this degree in your own time through blended learning, with a combination of webinar tutorial seminars and online learning over two academic years.

 You can join the large network of early years practitioners on this learning journey.
 There is an easy payment plan designed to make this degree affordable.